|

 accomplish with this bizarre holding

-pattern?
-I thought of the lyrics from
+I was reminded of the lyrics from

 Diana Ross and the Supremes.